-aRGs are more restricted in their proliferative potential than NEs.
-They mainly undergo asymmetric proliferative divisions in the rodent, self-renewing while producing post-mitotic neurons or neurogenic progenitors (see section 2.2 and Figure 1).
-Direct neurogenesis involves the process by which neurons are produced directly from aRGs.
-On the other hand, indirect neurogenesis refers to the process by which aRGs produce other intermediary types of progenitor cell that will subsequently produce neurons, thereby increasing the net neuronal output.
-Neurons that are produced earlier during corticogenesis (e.g. E11.5-E14.5 in mouse) are destined for the deeper layers of the neocortex.
-Later in corticogenesis, neurons are produced (e.g. E14.5-E17.5 in mouse) that migrate past the early-born neurons to reach their appropriate positions in the upper-layers of the CP. aRGs appear to be restricted over time in their potential to produce different neuronal subtypes.
-Thus, as neurogenesis proceeds, aRGs become more committed to a specific neuronal output (Luskin et al., 1988, McConnell and Kaznowski, 1991, Walsh and Cepko, 1993, Frantz and McConnell, 1996, Desai and McConnell 2000, Shen et al., 2006, Gao et al., 2014, Kaplan et al., 2017).
-This topic will be further discussed in section 4, and certain specific features of human aRGs in section 2.2.
+E14.5 in mouse) are destined for the deeper layers of the neocortex.
+Later in corticogenesis, neurons are produced (e.g., E14.5-E17.5 in mouse) that migrate past the early born neurons to reach their appropriate positions in the upper layers of the CP. aRGs appear to be restricted over time in their potential to produce different neuronal subtypes.
+Thus, as neurogenesis proceeds, aRGs become more committed to a specific neuronal output (Luskin et al. 1988; McConnell and Kaznowski, 1991; Walsh and Cepko, 1993; Frantz and McConnell, 1996; Desai and McConnell 2000; Shen et al. 2006; Gao et al. 2014; Kaplan et al. 2017).
+This topic will be further discussed in section 'Multipotency and potential subpopulations of aRGs', and certain specific features of human aRGs in section 'Basal progenitors (BPs): intermediate progenitors (IPs) and basal radial glia-like cells (bRG), and their implication in cortical expansion'.

 Another apical progenitor cell type that co-exists with aRGs in the VZ are the short neural progenitors (SNP), also known as apical intermediate progenitors (AIPS).
-SNPs have an apical process as aRGs, however their basal process remains constrained within the VZ and hence does not span the entire cortical wall.
-SNPs located in the dorsal telencephalon are mainly neurogenic progenitors, producing neurons upon symmetric division (Gal et al., 2006, Stancik et al., 2010).
-Nevertheless, SNPs found in the VZ of the GE are capable of self-renewing, as well as producing other types of progenitors (Pilz et al., 2013).
+SNPs have an apical process as aRGs, however, their basal process remains constrained within the VZ and hence does not span the entire cortical wall.
+SNPs located in the dorsal telencephalon are mainly neurogenic progenitors, producing neurons upon symmetric division (Gal et al. 2006; Stancik et al. 2010).
+Nevertheless, SNPs found in the VZ of the GE are capable of self-renewing, as well as producing other types of progenitors (Pilz et al. 2013).

-2.2 Basal progenitors (BPs): intermediate progenitors (IPs) and basal radial glia-like cells (bRGs), and their implication in cortical expansion.
+Basal progenitors (BPs): intermediate progenitors (IPs) and basal radial glia-like cells (bRGs), and their implication in cortical expansion

-As corticogenesis progresses, aRGs produce basal progenitors, mainly intermediate progenitors (IPs) in the rodent, which are multipolar transit-amplifying progenitors.
-IPs are Tbr2+ (Englund et al., 2005) and they divide in a basally located germinal zone: the subventricular zone (SVZ).
-The Notch signaling pathway also plays a role in the transition from aRGs to IPs: activation of Notch signaling inhibits the production of IPs from aRGs (Mizutani et al., 2007, Martynoga et al., 2012).
+As corticogenesis progresses, aRGs produce basal progenitors (BPs), mainly intermediate progenitors (IPs) in the rodent, which are multipolar transit-amplifying progenitors.
+IPs are Tbr2+ (Englund et al. 2005) and they divide in a basally located germinal zone: the subventricular zone (SVZ).
+The Notch signaling pathway also plays a role in the transition from aRGs to IPs: activation of Notch signaling inhibits the production of IPs from aRGs (Mizutani et al. 2007; Martynoga et al. 2012).
 Another pathway modulating the switch between self-renewal and neurogenic commitment is the Wnt signaling pathway.
-In early corticogenesis it promotes aRG proliferation (Woohead et al., 2006), while in later stages it is crucial for IP and even neuronal production (Hirabayashi et al., 2004, Munji et al., 2011).
+In early corticogenesis it promotes aRG proliferation (Woohead et al. 2006), while in later stages it is crucial for IP and even neuronal production (Hirabayashi et al. 2004; Munji et al. 2011).

-In the mouse, IPs are mainly neurogenic, dividing symmetrically to produce two neurons (Haubensak et al., 2004, Miyata et al., 2004, Noctor et al., 2004).
-Diverse mechanisms have been described to control this process (Borrell et al., 2012, Laguesse et al., 2015, Haushalter et al., 2017).
-Whilst murine IPs mainly undergo terminal divisions to produce neurons, in the primate-human brain they have a higher proliferative potential, being capable of self-renewing several times before their terminal division (Ostrem et al., 2017).
+In the mouse, IPs are mainly neurogenic, dividing symmetrically to produce two neurons (Haubensak et al. 2004; Miyata et al. 2004; Noctor et al. 2004).
+Diverse mechanisms have been described to control this process (Borrell et al. 2012; Laguesse et al. 2015a, Haushalter et al. 2017).
+While murine IPs mainly undergo terminal divisions to produce neurons, in the primate-human brain they have a higher proliferative potential, being capable of self-renewing several times before their terminal division (Ostrem et al. 2017).

 The initial pool of aRGs is larger in gyrencephalic species and these cells mostly promote indirect neurogenesis by giving rise to a diversity of basally located progenitors.
-This results in a higher neuronal production, which will have an effect on cortical size and folding (Fernandez et al., 2016).
+This results in a higher neuronal production, which will have an effect on cortical size and folding (Fernandez et al. 2016).